zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 The best way I've found to understand mindfulness is thinking about it this way:

-Mindfulness River:

-Flowing Nature:
 - The mind is like a river, constantly flowing with thoughts, sensations, and emotions.

-Transient Thoughts:
 - Just as the water in a river is always changing, our thoughts and feelings are not permanent and are constantly shifting.

-Acceptance and Non-Judgment:
-- A mindfulness practice that uses the "river" metaphor encourages acceptance of this flow without getting caught up in or judging the thoughts.

-Example:
-Activities might involve simply observing the "river" of your mind, noticing the thoughts and feelings as they arise and pass away, without trying to control or change them, according to a Facebook group dedicated to mindful practices.

-River's Edge:

-Observational Stance:
+- Instead of always being in the middle of the river,
-- This metaphor encourages the practitioner to step back and observe the "river" of their mind from a place of detachment, like standing on the riverbank.
+- Step back and observe the "river" of their mind from a place of detachment, like standing on the riverbank.

-Non-Identification:
-- The "river's edge" helps one recognize that thoughts and feelings are separate from oneself.
-You are not your thoughts, but rather the observer of your thoughts.
-Inner Peace:
-- By observing the thoughts as they pass, practitioners can cultivate a sense of inner peace and reduce identification with negative or overwhelming thoughts.
+- By observing the thoughts as they pass, you can cultivate a sense of inner peace and reduce identification with negative or overwhelming thoughts.

-Example:
-Guided meditations may involve visualizing thoughts as leaves floating on the river, allowing them to pass without engaging with them.

-In essence: The "river" metaphor emphasizes the continuous flow of experience, while the "river's edge" metaphor emphasizes the ability to observe that flow without being swept away by it.
 ---
 class: img-right
 # Ways to be mindful!